softbankrobotics-labs/MultiChannelDetectionLibrary/README.md

-# Pepper Covid Assistant
+# MultiChannelDetection Library

 ## Library

-The module HumanDetection use both the native detection with the QiSDK and the library pepper-mask-detection to improve the detection of masked user.
+The module MultiChannelDetection uses both the native Human detection with the QiSDK and the library pepper-mask-detection to improve the detection of masked users.
+Regardless of the system detecting a human, this module will inform your application.

 ## How it work